TopologicallySpeaking/ckproof-server/README.md

 ## Building

-This server uses Cargo as a build system.
+This server uses Rust Nightly and Cargo as a build system.
 As of right now, the easiest way to download the necessary files is through git.

 ```shell
 mkdir ckproof && cd ckproof